 (Translation: Donald Keene)

-This is one of the most famous Haikus by Matsuo Basho (1644-1694).
+This is one of the most famous haikus by Matsuo Basho (1644-1694).

 Although a haiku has three parts, the connotation is usually divided into two groups.
 This particular piece by Basho is divided into 5 and 7-5, and there is a pause between the first 5 and the second 5-7.

-The first line (5 syllables) only tells you the existence of an old pond, which is immediately “cut” by verbal punctuation “ya.”
+The first line (5 syllables) only tell you the existence of an old pond, which is immediately “cut” by verbal punctuation “ya.”
 It invites a pause equivalent to a 1/4 rest (in a musical term).
 You may wonder, “what about the old pond?”
 But because you are already “cut,” you’d move on the next line, still wondering.

 The second line (7 syllables) has the seasonal word and the main character “frog.”
 Frog is a seasonal word for spring, because it’s when it comes back to our world after hibernation.
 Due to its humid climate, there are a variety of frog species in Japan from big to small.
 The frog in this haiku is believed to be a small one.
-It is revealed that the small frog jumped into the water.
+It is revealed that the small frog jumps into the water.

 In this haiku, the absence of description or explanation on what’s going on stirs our imagination.
 Our brain works hard to put together a complete picture, filling the voids created around the 17 syllables.
-The small sound made by a small from especially stirs our inspiration.
-Your senses are fully aroused and concentrated in order to capture the reverberation from the pianissimo.
+The small sound made by a small frog especially stirs our inspiration.
+Our senses are fully aroused and concentrated in order to capture the reverberation from the pianissimo.
 And by focusing on the faint sound, you start feeling the overwhelming presence of silence and tranquility.
 It is the boundlessness of nature.